Future-Focused Forestry

 GeoInsight

-GeoInsight is a geospatial software consultancy offering customised mapping solutions to help companies identify patterns, make informed decisions, and communicate better for a sustainable future.
+GeoInsight was a geospatial software consultancy specialising in offering customised mapping solutions to help companies identify patterns, make informed decisions, and communicate better for a sustainable future.

-They were responsible for the project management and coordination of effort across all project work streams.
+Their role involved project management and coordination of work across all project work streams.
 Their key function in the project focused on geospatial data visualisation and communicating the complex science in an intuitive and user friendly manner.

 GNS Science